Rich Homie Quan

-Dequantes Lamar (born October 4, 1989), known professionally as Rich Homie Quan, is an American rapper.
-He was previously signed to labels T.I.G.
-Entertainment and Motown, and is an independent artist as of 2021.
-Quan experienced commercial success with the 2013 single "Type of Way" (which peaked at number 50 on the Billboard Hot 100), and the 2015 single "Flex (Ooh, Ooh, Ooh)" (peaking at number 26).
-In addition, Quan joined the Cash Money Records spin-off project, Rich Gang in 2014, which had successful singles such as "Lifestyle" and the mixtape Rich Gang: Tha Tour Pt.
-1 (2014).
-Quan's debut studio album Rich as in Spirit was released on March 16, 2018, and debuted at number 32 on the US Billboard 200.
+Dequantes Devontay Lamar (October 4, 1989 – September 5, 2024), known professionally as Rich Homie Quan, was an American rapper.
+Beginning his career in 2011, Lamar first saw mainstream success with his 2013 single "Type of Way", which peaked at number 50 on the Billboard Hot 100.
+His 2015 single, "Flex (Ooh, Ooh, Ooh)", saw further success at number 26 on the chart.
+Alongside fellow Atlanta rapper Young Thug, Lamar was a member of Cash Money Records' spin-off project Rich Gang, who found success with their 2014 single "Lifestyle".

+Lamar's debut studio album, Rich as in Spirit (2018), entered the Billboard 200 at number 33.
+The rapper died from an accidental drug overdose after taking multiple drugs, including fentanyl, alprazolam, codeine, and promethazine in 2024.

 Early life

-Dequantes Lamar was born on October 4, 1989 in Atlanta, Georgia.
+Dequantes Devontay Lamar was born on October 4 (birth year is disputed: 1989 or 1990, both are claimed with an identical date), in Atlanta, Georgia.
 In school, Lamar had a particular interest in reading.
 Literature was his favorite subject and he enjoyed creative writing classes.
 He played baseball for over four years while he attended Atlanta, Georgia's Ronald McNair Sr. High School with the aspiration to play professionally.
 As center fielder and leadoff hitter, Lamar began playing at the varsity level during his freshman year and earned a scholarship offer from Fort Valley State University.
-While Lamar decided to focus his interests elsewhere, he began rapping and got a job at a nearby airport.
-When he lost his job, Lamar got involved in illegal activities, including burglary that eventually led to him serving 15 months in prison.
+Due to the expense of tuition, Lamar dropped out after two weeks, then got a job at a nearby airport.

+When he lost his job, Lamar got involved in burglaries, which led to him spending 15 months in jail.
 "I never saw myself going this far with music.
 Music was just a hobby at first.
 I never saw myself being on stage and rocking out shows.
 After I got out of jail, I started to take it more serious and that's when my dream came true", he said in an interview with XXL.

 Rich Homie Quan was influenced by dirty south music, including Jeezy, Gucci Mane, T.I., Lil Boosie, Lil Wayne, Kilo Ali, Outkast, and Goodie Mob.